lfortin/node-os-monitor/README.md

           , critical1: 0.7 // value of 1 minute load average over which event 'loadavg1' is triggered
           , critical5: 0.7 // value of 5 minutes load average over which event 'loadavg5' is triggered
           , critical15: 0.7 // value of 15 minutes load average over which event 'loadavg15' is triggered
-          });
+          , silent: false // set true to mute event 'monitor' , stream: false // set true to enable the monitor as a Readable Stream });